Fortifications of Alderney: German fortifications

-Arriving in an almost deserted island in 1940, all but 18 of the population having evacuated to England, the 450 Germans manned the existing fortifications until in 1941 when a decision was made by Adolf Hitler to fortify the Channel Islands.
-The majority of the work was given to the Organisation Todt (OT) and Fritz Todt visited the Islands personally to inspect the plans for the proposed works designed by the Fortress Engineers before they were agreed by Hitler on 20 October.
+Arriving in an almost deserted island in 1940, all but 18 of the population having evacuated to England, the 450 Germans manned the existing fortifications until 1941 when Hitler decided to fortify the Channel Islands.
+The majority of the work was given to the Organisation Todt (OT), and Fritz Todt visited the islands personally to inspect the plans for the proposed works designed by the fortress engineers before they were agreed by Hitler on 20 October.
 The OT gave the code name Adolf to Alderney.
 The garrison from all three services would rise to 3,200 by 1944.

-Workers were brought to the Island and installed in camps.
-The four camps by January 1942 held 6,000 workers.
-Two of the camps held volunteer workers, Borkum holding German and other European skilled workers and Helgoland Russian volunteers.
+Workers were brought to the island and installed in camps.
+By January 1942, the four camps held 6,000 workers.
+Two of the camps held "volunteer" workers, Borkum holding German and other European skilled workers and Helgoland Russian volunteers.

-Camp Sylt held Jews who were treated as slaves and camp Norderney held forced labour mainly Russian and Polish POW's but including men from many other nationalities were run by the OT until the SS took them over in March 1943.
+Camp Sylt held Jews, who were treated as slaves, and camp Norderney held forced labour: mainly Russian and Polish POWs, but including men of many other nationalities.
+The camps were run by the OT until the SS took them over in March 1943.
 Those that survived the harsh treatment were shipped back to France to work on the Atlantic Wall when that became a higher priority.
-There are 397 known graves in Alderney and about 200 died when two German minesweepers were sunk by two Allied Destroyers on 7/8 July 1944.
+There are 397 known graves in Alderney, and about 200 died when two German minesweepers were sunk by two Allied destroyers on 7/8 July 1944.